 One of the more frustrating aspects of ransomware is that even if you’re careful to avoid it by not clicking on suspicious attachments, someone else’s infected computer might spread the malware to your computer over a shared network.
 WannaCry, a cryptoworm, spread in this fashion during the May 2017 ransomware attack.

 How Backblaze Can Help Against Ransomware

-If you’re a current subscriber of Backblaze, there’s good news: Since Backblaze is continuously running online backup of your data, you can circumvent the need to pay a ransom by accessing and restore your files from your Backblaze backup.
+If you’re a current subscriber of Backblaze, there’s good news: Since Backblaze is continuously running an online backup of your data, you can circumvent the need to pay a ransom by accessing and restoring your files from your Backblaze backup.

-Protecting yourself against ransomware, and malware in general, with Backblaze is quite easy.
-We previously highlighted one instance of how Backblaze provided a solution to one of our customers to circumvent a ransomware attack and, ultimately, restoring their data.
+Protecting yourself against ransomware, and malware in general, is quite easy with Backblaze.
+We previously highlighted one instance of how Backblaze provided a solution to one of our customers to circumvent a ransomware attack and, ultimately, restored their data.
 In short, these are the steps you should take to safeguard yourself with Backblaze: